aospapp/aosp/bionic/README.md

 #### benchmarks/ --- benchmarks

-The `benchmarks/` directory contains benchmarks.
+The `benchmarks/` directory contains benchmarks, with its own [documentation](benchmarks/README.md).

 What's in libc/?